jtmccr1/CoVEME-tutorial/README.md

 Before we begin - this analysis requires a rooted precalculated tree with branchlengths in substitution space.
 For this tutorial we'll be using a 1,000 tip tree built with iqtree2 from gisaid data up until July 2020.

-To start we will use beauti to generate a standard BEAST analysis.
+To start we will use BEAUTi  to generate a standard BEAST analysis.
 We will then adapt this xml to run our "Thorney" analysis.
-Although we won't be using an alignment in our likelihood calculations, beauti requires one to load the taxa.
+Although we won't be using an alignment in our likelihood calculations, BEAUTi requires one to load the taxa.
 There is a mock alignment in the data directory, which contains a single base for each sequence.
-We will fire up Beauti and import it in the partitions panel.
+We will fire up BEAUTi  and import it in the partitions panel.

 Next we will assign dates to the taxa.
 In the tips panel select `use tip dates` and then `parse dates`.
 The dates follow the last `|` in the taxa label.

-Because we won't be using we can leave the default HKY site model in the site panel.
+Because we won't be using the alignment anyway we can leave the default HKY site model in the site panel.

 For this analysis we'll be using a strict clock model (although any could be used).
 Select that in the clocks panel.